MuhammadTausif/projects-and-work/README.md

 ### Encryption and Compression Simulator

-This is all about encryption and compression simulator
+This is all about encryption and compression simulator.
+This software is used to encrypte key, and then compress it at one user end.
+The compressed and ecrypted key is then transvered via any medium to other user, and it is then decompressed, and decrypted.

 ### Traffic Simulator in Java